masotime/async-await-utils/README.md

   const slowedDown = throttled(fastFunction, { batchSize: 2 });

-  failsLess(); // resultant promise is significantly less likely to fail, since it retries 5 times timeLimited(); // this promise will take no longer than 1 second to execute Promise.all([slowedDown(), slowedDown(), slowedDown(), slowedDown()]); // instead of 100ms, this will take 200ms (batches of 2 promises max at a time)
+  failsLess(); // resultant promise is significantly less likely to fail, since it retries 5 times timeLimited(); // this promise will fail if it takes longer than 1 second to execute Promise.all([slowedDown(), slowedDown(), slowedDown(), slowedDown()]); // instead of 100ms, this will take 200ms (batches of 2 promises max at a time)
 ```